 A mammogram is an X-ray image of your breasts.
 During the procedure, your breasts are compressed between two surfaces to spread out the tissue.
 Your doctor examines the images to look for signs of cancer.

 Mammography is a common procedure.
-In fact, according to the most recent data available, 64 percent of women in the U.S. had a mammogram within the past two years.
+In fact, recent data indicate that screening mammography rates in the U.S. have increased over the past decade:

 There are two types of mammograms, screening mammograms and diagnostic mammograms.

-Screening mammograms are used to detect breast changes in women who have no signs of cancer or breast abnormalities.
+Screening mammograms can detect breast changes in patients who have no signs of cancer or breast abnormalities.

-Diagnostic mammograms are used to examine breast changes, lumps, pain, skin changes, or nipple discharge.
-They’re also used to evaluate abnormal findings on a screening mammogram.
+Diagnostic mammograms examine breast changes, lumps, pain, skin changes, or nipple discharge.
+They also evaluate abnormal findings on a screening mammogram.

 Screening guidelines for breast cancer